BenTaylorPublic/screeps/README.md

 ```
 ### Short term
 ```
-Instead of limiting lab orders to 3k
-    It needs to split it into multiple orders of 3k

 Reaction cooldown should be on the LabOrder
     Not each individual CompoundLab
     They always run in sync anyway